-Our dashboard is the central tool for managing our customers' BOXES.
+Our Dashboard is the central tool for managing the Boxesof our clients.
 That's why we are constantly working to improve and optimise it.
-That's why we welcome RAIDBOXES the very first UX Engineer in the team, who develops new features for our customers.
+That's why we welcome Raidboxes the very first UX Engineer in our team, who develops new features for our customers.
 Find out more about Thomas' work in the interview.

 UX designers, on the other hand, analyse the data on the use of our interface and design the best solutions, which I then implement.

 There is a lot of overlap here, but the fundamental difference is that I write code that implements what a:e UX Designer:in has conceived.

 As a UX Engineer, you want to improve our users products.
 How do you approach this task?

 First, I try to get as much information as possible about a particular feature or sub-area of our interface.
 In doing so, I pay particular attention to problems/challenges faced by our users .
 Once I know what I need to solve or improve for whom in which situation, I make a hypothesis and try to solve it based on Wireframes and prototypes ideally with real users, but sometimes my girlfriend has to serve as well.

 Based on what we've learned here, we then develop the interface that provides the solution.